saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-slurm/README.md

     training.trainer.num_nodes=${NUM_NODES}
 ```

-8. Submit a new job by running `train.sh`.
+10. Submit a new job by running `train.sh`.
 This will result in NeMo generating new training job scripts and submitting to Slurm for execution.
 ```
 bash train.sh
 ```

-9. Monitor the progress using Slurm command `watch squeue`. `R` means running.
+11. Monitor the progress using Slurm command `watch squeue`. `R` means running.
 If something has failed, the job will disappear from the queue automatically.
 Note that first job will take ~10 min to run as the A3 Mega nodes need to download the NCCL and RxDM container for Fastrak to work.
 You can verify this by SSH'ing into a A3 mega VM and using `docker images`.

-10. Check the generated .out and .err job logs under the `results/gpt3` directory.
+12. Check the generated .out and .err job logs under the `results/gpt3` directory.

+**Note: Connect to one of your A3 Mega VMs via SSH and run the nvitop tool (after activating the `nemo_env` virtual environment we created previously).
+This will allow you to see the real time GPU utilisation rates, which is useful for debugging or performance tuning eg. Low GPU memory utilisation rate likely means you have room to further increase performance!**

 ### What is happening?